OPC Contributions Program 2015-2016

 Only complete applications received at the above noted coordinates on or before the Program deadline will be considered.

-The budget for the OPC's Contribution Program is $500,000 annually.
+The budget for this call is $50,000.
 This amount is subject to cancellation, reduction or increase in the event that funding levels are changed by Parliament.

 The Program’s objectives are to: